 Recurring operating margin is therefore expected to remain close to that of the previous year (i.e., 11.6%) thanks to the price adjustments made by the division.

 Oeneo Group will publish its 2022-2023 full-year results on June 14, 2023.

 Oeneo Group is a major wine industry player with high-end and innovative brands.
 Present around the world, the Group covers each stage in the winemaking process through two core and complementary divisions:

 - Closures, involving the manufacture and sale of cork closures, including high value?added technological closures through its Diam and Pietec ranges.

-- Winemaking, providing high-end solutions in winemaking and spirits for leading market players through its cooperage brands Seguin Moreau, Boisé, Millet, Fine Northern Oak and Galileo, and developing innovative solutions for the wine industry with Vivelys (R&D, consulting, systems).
+- Winemaking, providing high-end solutions in winemaking and spirits for leading market players through its cooperage brands Seguin Moreau, Millet, Galileo and Boisé, and developing innovative solutions for the wine industry with Vivelys (R&D, consulting, and systems).